IF YOU ARE AT LEAST TWENTY-EIGHT (28) YEARS OF AGE, FEEL FREE TO CLICK THE IMAGE ABOVE TO READ MY NOVEL WATCH OUT: THE FINAL VERSION!

 Why, Daddy, why didn’t you tell me what to do?
 Why didn’t you “find a place” for me ?
 Isn’t there a safe and secure place in the world reserved specially for me?
 Why doesn’t the world need ME?

-It is so sad that Thomas was promised success and happiness (by whom?) and that he never received either (say it with a long “E”) of these things.
+It is so sad that Thomas was promised success and happiness (by whom?) and that he never received either (say it with a long E or Eggers will grow irate with you) of these things.
 It is so sad that Kev never got on the Space Shuttle.
 Thomas unburdens himself to the Congressman: “That just seems like the worst kind of thing, to tell a generation or two that the finish line, that the requirements to get there are this and this and this, but then, just as we get there, you move the finish line” .

 The world owes us success and happiness, doesn’t it?
 And when we don’t get it, we get real angry!
 Much of the novel is based on the mistaken idea that Young American Men are entitled to success and happiness.
 And Thomas represents all disenfranchised Young American Men.
 As Thomas says to the Congressman–his substitute “father”–at the close of the novel: